Asset Processor Service

 # Check if node is running

-docker compose exec thumbnail-worker sh -c 'pidof node'
+docker compose exec asset-processor sh -c 'pidof node'

 # View startup sequence